Whether it's a broken bone or a complex, life-threatening illness, the Alberta Children's Hospital cares for more than 100,000 children every year.

 We have created some handy images you can use on your channels.
 Tell people why you or your organization are supporting the hospital and inspire them to listen in and do the same.
 Feel free to use one of these suggested posts below.

-Social media posts
+Social media images

-Social media banners
+Social media covers

-Change up your Zoom background!
+Change up your Zoom background

 Handy fast facts about the Alberta Children’s Hospital